Quick start

 - Use multiple target models for the best results: You can define up to 4 target models per prompt adaptation job.
 If you're unsure about which model you should optimize for, defining multiple target models lets you see at a glance which model is best suited for your data.
 You can see the full list of supported models for prompt adaptation in Prompt Adaptation Models.

-- More evaluation data reduces the risk of overfitting: To ensure robust results, prompt adaptation requires at least 25 training samples and can support up to 200 samples.
-However, if you're still in the prototyping stage, you can enable
+- More evaluation data reduces the risk of overfitting: For production use, prompt adaptation requires at least 25 training samples (use

-prototype_modeto provide as few as 3 samples.
-When defining your training and test set sizes, keep in mind that the more samples you provide the longer your job times will be. - Concurrent job limits: Keep in mind that users have a job concurrency limit of 1 job at a time, though each job may include multiple target models.
+prototype_mode=Trueto test with fewer).
+The more samples you provide (up to 200), the more reliable your optimized prompts will be. - Concurrent job limits: Keep in mind that users have a job concurrency limit of 1 job at a time, though each job may include multiple target models.

 For higher target model limits, concurrency limits, or any other needs please reach out to our team.